teamniteo/handbook/5_People/personal-finances.md

 ### How to invest and where to learn more

-There are many options for online brokerages but you'll want to stick with old-school as the nice-looking apps usually have caveats.
+There are many options for online brokerages, but you'll want to stick with old-school as the nice-looking apps usually have caveats.
 Niteo, Dejan, and Nejc use Interactive Brokers, and even though they have a terrible interface, they are the recommended choice available in most countries.

 Talk to an accountant or a financial advisor (who does not want to sell you a managed fund) about your options, especially taxes.